Long Story Short 🍩

 What Kind of Donuts Can Dogs Eat?

-Dogs should not eat any kind of donut.
-The sugar, fat, and other ingredients present in this pastry are too high for regular consumption.
-However, there are many healthy, dog-friendly snacks available that your pup can enjoy instead.
+Dogs should steer clear of any kind of donut.
+The sugar, fat, and other ingredients found in these pastries are simply too high for their regular consumption.

 Can Dogs Have Krispy Kreme Donuts?